janaya/smob/INSTALL.rst

 #.
 The MySQL database is created but the tables aren't
    Check if you have arc library inside SMOB folder under lib/arc

 #.
-When you try to access any other page except the index.php (Example: Deleting a post, RSS, Other, RDF), you will get an File not found error in the apache logs
+When you try to access any other page except the index.php (Example: Deleting a post, RSS, Other, RDF), you will get an File not found error in the apache logs.
    Check whether you have enabled the rewrite module Check the line "RewriteBase /smob/" in the  /your/path/to/smob/.htaccess file

 #.
 Authentication not working.
 (Internal Server Error: 500)
    Check whether the file /your/path/to/smob/auth/.htaccess is edited properly